 Number: 5:100 Staff Development Program Summary: The Professional Development Program shall implement the School Improvement Plans and shall provide for in-service training for District staff.

-Number: 5:120 Ethics Summary: Certain supervisory employees and employees responsible for negotiating contracts must file a "Statement of Economic Interest" as required by the Illinois Governmental Ethics Act.
+Number: 5:120 Employee Ethics; Conduct; and Conflict of Interest Summary: Certain supervisory employees and employees responsible for negotiating contracts must file a "Statement of Economic Interest" as required by the Illinois Governmental Ethics Act.
 Employees shall not perform any political activity during compensated time.
 No District employee shall, directly or indirectly, have a financial interest in any contract, work, or business of the District.

-Number: 5:150 Personnel Records Summary: Access to personnel records shall be granted according to Board policy, and State and federal law.
+Number: 5:150 Personnel Records Summary: Access to personnel records shall be granted according to Woodland Community Consolidated School District 50 Board of Education policy, and State and federal law.
 The Superintendent shall respond to inquiries by prospective employers.

 Number: 5:180 Temporary Illness or Temporary Incapacity Summary: Sick leave benefits may be used by an employee when a temporary illness or incapacity makes him/her unable to perform assigned duties.
 If an employee is absent for more than 90 days, after exhausting all available leave, the absence may be considered a permanent disability.

 Number: 5:185 Family and Medical Leave Summary: Pursuant to the Family and Medical Leave Act, an employee may be eligible for up to 12 weeks of unpaid family and medical leave because of the birth of a child; the adoption of a child; the serious health condition of an employee or to care for a spouse, child, or parent with a serious health condition.
 This leave may be extended to 26 weeks to care for a covered armed services member with a serious injury or illness.

 Number: 5:190 Teacher Qualifications Summary: Teachers must hold a valid Illinois license for their position.
 Teachers must provide the District with official transcripts from higher education institutes and update the transcripts as necessary.

 Number: 5:200 Terms and Conditions of Employment and Dismissal Summary: The Superintendent shall manage the terms and conditions for the employment of professional personnel in accordance with collective bargaining agreement and State and federal law.